MDEvo/whmautobackup/readme.md

 * Uses the [cPanel API 1 Library by mgufrone](https://github.com/mgufrone/cpanel-php)
 * Destinations supported: homedir, ftp, scp (cPanel defaults)
 * Cleanup script for pruning backup files
+* Retrieval script (**BETA**) for downloading backups

 # Known Bugs

 * FTP and SCP options sometimes still go through homedir even though explicitly stated in the API to use said options (probably a bug with the deprecated API).
 Unless a similar feature is made available to the newer cPanel APIs, I'll work on adjusting the code.
+Until then, try manual retrieval.

 Report bugs via the bug tracker, or if it's security-related, send an e-mail to [liam@rack63.com](mailto:liam@rack63.com).